Jsparrow/org.eclipse.mdm.nucleus/README.md

         }
       }
     }

+2.)
+Shopping basket file extensions

+When downloading the contents of a shopping basket, a file with extension `mdm` is generated.
+The file extension can be changed by adding a preference with key `shoppingbasket.fileextensions`.
+For example the used extension can be set to `mdm-xml` by setting the value to `{ "default": "mdm-xml" }`.

 ### Source scope
 Source scoped preferences are applied at any user but limited to the specified source.
 The source can be specified in the `Add Preference` or `Edit Preference` dialog.